npruehs/Nicks-Grab-Bag-of-Useful-Stuff-2/README.md

 details please refer to the README files located in the respective namespace folders.

+### Math

+Utitiliy classes for many math operations, like vector structs and geometry classes.

 ### Priority Queues

 Priority Queues (or heaps) consist of a set of items, each with a real-valued